 Maintaining the security of IT systems is a constant struggle for organisations of all types.
 In 2021, enterprises invested more in cybersecurity and cloud architecture due to employees working remotely during the pandemic.
-The global cyber security market size was valued at USD 184.93 billion in 2021 and is expected to expand at a compound annual growth rate (CAGR) of 12.0% from 2022 to 2030.
-This also sparked a meggers and acquisitions (M&A) boom in the tech sector.
+The global cyber security market was valued at USD 202.72 billion in 2022 and is projected to expand at a compound annual growth rate (CAGR) of 12.3% from 2023 to 2030.

 The increasing number of cyber-attacks with the emergence of e-commerce platforms, deployment of cloud solutions, and proliferation of smart devices are some factors driving the market growth.
 Cyber threats are anticipated to evolve with the increase in usage of devices with intelligent and IoT technologies.